Lemirq/roblox-event-tracker/README.md

 ```

 This will:
-- List all available windows on your system
+- Display an interactive window selector (use arrow keys to navigate, Enter to select)
-- Capture the specified window directly (no OBS needed)
+- Capture the selected window directly (no OBS needed)
 - Crop to a configurable region (default: middle third horizontally, top half vertically)
 - Downscale the image for faster processing (default: 50%)
 - Perform OCR using macOS Vision framework